taolson/Admiran/doc/Language.md

 * num type (combined floating-point or arbitrary-precision integers) replaced with 64-bit int
 * polymorphic show and comparison operators that work on any type replaced with manual show and ord "typeclass" instances and distinct infix operators for comparing ints, chars, and strings
+* patterns with repeated variables and "n + k" arithmetic patterns are no longer allowed
+* `div` and `mod` functions are now standard functions instead of implicitly infix and must be used as `$div` and `$mod` for infix operation
 * no %free directive for parameterized modules

 An overview of Miranda can be found here: [An Overview of Miranda](https://www.cs.kent.ac.uk/people/staff/dat/miranda/Overview.html)